Top of main content

 Don't ignore your pension!

 Pensions offer tax advantages over other forms of savings.
-If you’re enrolled into a workplace pension or have chosen to take advantage of your employer’s scheme, you’ll already be benefitting.
+If you’re enrolled in a workplace pension or have chosen to take advantage of your employer’s scheme, you’ll already be benefitting.
 That’s because both you and your employer will be paying into your pension.

 If you’re lucky, your employer may encourage you to pay more than the minimum by matching your contributions.
 If so, whatever extra you put in, they’ll contribute the same, up to a certain amount.
 This is effectively ‘free’ money.
 So, if this benefit is available to you, consider contributing as much as you can.